ankane/shorts/Postgres-Users.md

 The last statement ensures tables created by the user are owned by the group.

-You can generate a nice password with:
+You can generate a nice password from the command line with:

 ```sh
 echo $(cat /dev/urandom | LC_CTYPE=C tr -dc 'a-zA-Z0-9' | fold -w 32 | head -n 1)